-You will be given an initial 4 week prescription and we will write to your GP so that they can continue prescribing Gabapentin if it suits you, so make sure you get an appointment with them before your medication runs out.
+You will be given an initial 4 week prescription and we will write to your GP.
+From the 1st April 2019 Gabapentin has been reclassified as a class C substance and schedule 3 controlled drug.
+This means you will no longer be able to obtain as a repeat prescription as it will need to be reviewed every 30 days.
+So make sure you get an appointment with your GP before your medication runs out.